ading2210/libcurl.js/README.md

 ```
 Make sure you have emscripten, git, and the various C build tools installed.
 The build script will generate `client/out/libcurl.js` as well as `client/out/libcurl_module.mjs`, which is an ES6 module.

+You can supply the following arguments to the build script to control the build:
+- `release` - Use all optimizations.
+- `single_file` - Include the WASM binary in the outputted JS using base64.

 ## Javascript API:

 ### Importing the Library: